Struggling to Adapt

 So, her aversion to such grisly methods notwithstanding, she'd have to study the weapons she got.
 She'd prefer not to make her enemies explode into bloody chunks, thank you very much, but she needed an edge desperately.

 Now, where should she do that?
 She pulled one tinker musket out.
-These weapons looked complex, she'd probably fumble a bit and make a lot of noise before she figured how they worked.
+These weapons looked complex, she'd probably fumble a bit and make a lot of noise before figuring how they worked.
 Simply stay up here, on top of the rocks?
 She recalled that flock of red spherical things.
+And the one at the road.
 And the two skulls that emerged so suddenly.
 And the one skull that had attacked her out of nowhere.
 No, bad idea.
 She'd concentrate on the mystery weapons leaving herself wide open and blam.
 No, she needed someplace safe, somewhere she'd preferably be able to bar entrance...
 Hmm...
 Wait, the room she had been warped to!
 As revolting as it was, the door could probably be closed again.

 Deciding to check around first, Shantae glided from the rock formation down to the middle of the blood swamp, landing at channel edge with a squelch of muddy ground.
 Yeech.
 No one tried shooting at her, though, which was good.